 For most home game hosts: ~700 chips for a 6–9 player weekly game (50–75 per player, 4 denominations, 25% bank).
 Smaller tables (4–6) can start at 500; seat 10 or run rebuy tournaments and plan for 1,000.

-Once your set arrives, store chips dry in a lined case away from lofts and sunny windows — see how to store custom poker chips for UK climate and case tips.
+Once your set arrives, store chips dry in a lined case away from lofts and sunny windows — see how to store custom poker chips for climate and case tips.

 Ready to price a set built to your exact split?
 Get an instant quote — or browse the gallery to see how other home games and clubs have set theirs up.